 Q. Where can I buy virtual reality apps?

-A. Wireless VR headsets rely on smartphone apps which can be purchased in the Google Play Store (for Android devices) or the App Store (for iOS devices).
+A. Wireless VR headsets rely on smartphone apps that can be purchased in the Google Play Store (for Android devices) or the App Store (for iOS devices).
 Tethered VR headsets typically run proprietary apps and games built specifically for unique hardware; for example, the Sony Playstation VR only works with games from the Playstation Store, the Oculus Rift utilizes “experiences” from their online store, and so on.

 Q. Are virtual reality games multiplayer?